 Even playtime indoors can pose a risk.
 If you don't have air conditioning or good air circulation in your home, then chances are your dog is feeling the temperature and should be drinking water on a hot summer's day to stay cool.

-Keep the water bowl full with chilled water throughout the summer months to keep your dog safe during the warmer weather and hot days.
+Keep the water bowl full of fresh, clean water throughout the summer months to keep your dog safe during the warmer weather and hot days.

 Many products are now commercially available that help to cool your pup down.
 Cooling mats, bandanas, vests, and collars are widely available in a variety of styles and formats.

 The most common style of dog cooling vest is made to be dampened and then worn by your dog.
-The water cool down vest is great for dogs who are hiking or going for walks because they provide core protected to prevent more internal heat from developing
+The water vest is great for dogs who are hiking or going for walks because they provide core protection to prevent more internal heat from developing

 Many dogs like to lay on cold soil in extreme heat.
 Cooling mats are great for a bed or crate to stay cool in the summer on a hot day.